Green-Software-Foundation/if-plugins/src/lib/sci-m/README.md

 - `reserved-resources`: the number of resources reserved for use by the software
 - `total-resources`: the total number of resources available

+> Note that if you have a model pipeline that adds `vcpus-allocated` and `vcpus-total` to each observation, such as the `cloud-instance-metadata` model, those values will be used **in preference** to the given `reserved-resources` anf `total-resources` fields.

 ### Inputs

 - `timestamp`: a timestamp for the input